 17. The July 2024 draft IPP was similar to the May 2024 draft IPP with a few changes.
-The July 2024 draft IPP documented the agreed-upon services and supports were 30 hours per month of respite and \$250 per month of social recreation beginning July 1, 2024, with Elevate FMS as the "provider."
-The changes to existing services included the following notation: "FMS [social] [recreation] reimbursement-correction and increase discussed" and "\$250 increase for [social recreation] requested-increased to \$650 for August."
+The July 2024 draft IPP documented the agreed-upon services and supports were 30 hours per month of respite and \$390 per month of social recreation beginning July 1, 2024, with Elevate FMS as the "provider."
+The changes to existing services included the following notation: "social [recreation coach . . . requested," "FMS [social recreation] reimbursement - correction & increase discussed," and \$390 increase requested."
 The "Community and Social Involvement" section now also contained the following entry:

-As of 7/22/2024 - Increase was discussed and approved for social reimbursement.
+As of 7/22/2024 - Increase was discussed and approved for social reimbursement as [claimant] participates in multiple sports.
 Effective 7/1/2024 to 6/30/2025, IRC will fund a social recreation program designed to offer socialization and recreational opportunities to help increase [claimant's] social skills.
-IRC will fund a monthly reimbursement of \$250 - with a temporary increase of \$650 for the month of August 2024, which will then return back to \$250 on 9/1/2024, to support the consumer's participation in community sports/activities.
+IRC will fund a monthly reimbursement of \$390 to support the consumer's participation in community sports/activities.
 The reimbursement will be paid through the FMS vendor, Elevate, [address provided].
 Parent is aware that receipts must be submitted to Elevate for approval and reimbursement.
 CSC will report on reimbursement utilization on an annual basis, as needed.
 Parent has been informed that any changes in activity will require a 30-day notice so that the request can be discussed for approval and/or processing.
 Parent is aware of which activities have been identified as allowable services.